dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 For best coding practices we recommend breaking down model code into different small functions(steps).
 Structuring code into functions makes for more maintainable and re-usable code in the long run.

 **Note: Entire model code is written in model.py.
-The foundations deploy specific code is written in deploy.py**
+The foundations deploy specific code is written in deploy.py.
+Code in deploy.py is just using all functions defined in model.py**

 ## Step 2: Use Foundations to run model code